avl/noatun/book/book.md

 impl Message for WarehouseEvent {
     /// The type of database root this event must be used with type Root = Warehouse;

+    /// The on-disk/on-wire format of messages is customizable.
+    /// Here we use the serde-based "postcard" serializer. type Serializer = PostcardMessageSerializer<Self>;

     /// A function which applies an event to a database with `Warehouse`
     /// as its root object.
     fn apply(&self, _time: NoatunTime, root: Pin<&mut Warehouse>) {